bdrhoa/opportunistic-data-repli/README.md

 #### Setup on GNU/Linux:

-- very similar to N900 but running ./couchdb-repli-run is enough
+- very similar to N900 but running couchdb-repli-run is enough

+### Use

+Change data in DB on any device (with usual tools or through couchapps) and changes will be propagated to other devices eventually.

 ### Todo

+- create patch for blueproxy to support configurable (by command-line option) service class UUID

+- Android app:
+  - UI for adding known (of friends) bluetooth addresses
+  - configuration screen
+  - (maybe) embed Mobile Couchbase - https://github.com/couchbase/Android-Couchbase

-- security
+- security, encryption...

-- Android, iOS
+- iOS app

 ### Related